-Such a tool allows you to easily install any version of macOS on multiple Apple computers.
-You can also use it to reinstall the operating system on a Mac that won’t start up.
-It’s an extremely useful appliance—even more so if you use a small external flash drive that you can carry in a pocket.
+Such a tool allows you to install any version of macOS on multiple Apple computers easily.
+You can also use it to reinstall the operating system on a Mac that won’t startup.
+It’s a handy appliance—even more so if you use a small external flash drive that you can carry in a pocket.

 - Get a flash drive

 - Use Terminal to create a bootable installer